How to farm BGT: A Road to Greener Pastures

 We did it, Joe!

 Proof of Liquidity is a system with different players seeking to maximize rewards.
 By understanding the intricacies of BGT emissions and the incentives marketplace, users can develop effective strategies to farm BGT and play an important role in making their capital productive.
-By providing liquidity, staking LP tokens in whitelisted gauges, and aligning with the right validators, participants can maximize their rewards and contribute to the network's security and liquidity.
+By providing liquidity, staking LP tokens in whitelisted reward vaults, and aligning with the right validators, participants can maximize their rewards and contribute to the network's security and liquidity.
 This system incentivizes active participation and strategic decision-making, creating an environment where stakers, validators, and protocols work together to drive the ecosystem's growth.

 *this functionality is not currently available on testnet, but will be live at mainnet.